csexton/districttaco.com/_posts/2010-08-29-voting-starts-today.markdown

 title: Voting starts today!
 ---

 Amigos!
 We have been nominated to be on The Great Food Truck Race on the Food Network, and we need your help.
-If you want to see our Yucaton style tacos on The Food Network vote for us -- today!
+If you want to see our Yucatan style tacos on The Food Network vote for us -- today!

 <span style="font-size: 1.2em;font-weight:bold;">Text FT21 to 66789 to vote for District Taco</span>
 <br>